-• Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
+- Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
 Educational presentations are given throughout the year.
 This program goes over rape myths, statistics, EWU policy, and campus community resources.
-It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help.

-- Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
+It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help. - Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
 This year, was offered virtually due to COVID-19 and included: What Were You Wearing?
-Art Installation; Denim Day awareness; Pain the Town Teal; and consent education. - EWU Title IX & Nondiscrimination Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking.
-It also includes training about nondiscrimination and harassment. - The Title IX Coordinator provides in-person training that on the definitions of sexual assault, domestic violence, dating violence, stalking and sexual harassment.
+Art Installation; Denim Day awareness; Pain the Town Teal; and consent education. - EWU Title IX & Nondiscrimination Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to

+Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking.
+It also includes training about nondiscrimination and harassment.

+- The Title IX Coordinator provides in-person training on the definitions of sexual assault, domestic violence, dating violence, stalking and sexual harassment.
 This training covers reporting options, resources, supportive measures, rights, and process, and bystander intervention.
 The training is offered to employees that prefer in-person training to the on-line option.
 All student athletes and members of the Greek Life community are required to go through this training annually. - Eagle Upstanders is an online course offered to all new students each year.
 It covers sexual assault education and prevention, high risk drinking, drug use, bystander intervention, healthy relationships, and university resources.

-In addition to the above, year-round educational programming is conducted through Health, Wellness and Prevention Services, and Housing and Residential Life, on both alcohol education and sexual assault prevention.
+In addition to the above, year-round educational programming is conducted through Counseling and Wellness Services, and Housing and Residential Life, on both alcohol education and sexual assault prevention.
 This is conducted through our Health Hut, small group presentations and classroom presentations.
+Because of the reduced populations of students and employees on campus in 2020, programming was limited.
+Speaking of Sex was offered to incoming students in Fall 2020.
+Eagle Upstanders was also presented to new students, and a virtual sexual assault awareness month was conducted.

-Prevention programs offered on the campus are based on research-informed practices and strive to be culturally relevant, inclusive and responsive.
-Sustainable prevention programming is based on the socio-ecological model and considers the relationship of individuals with their university, community and society.
-Educational programs may be requested by contacting Health, Wellness, and Prevention Services: 201 University Recreation Center; 509.359.4279.
+Prevention programs offered on the campus are based on research-informed practices and strive to be culturally relevant, inclusive, and responsive.
+Sustainable prevention programming is based on the socio-ecological model and considers the relationship of individuals with their university, community, and society.
+Educational programs may be requested by contacting Counseling & Wellness Services: 201 University Recreation Center; 509.359.2366.